GospelTrust/kairos-bs-502/docs/_posts/study-guides/quiz02.md

 ### [Handout #03], [Handout #06], & [Handout #07], esp.
 Narrative & Poetry

 - Again, be able to name the six basic categories of things we pay attention to when we read the Bible.
+(See [Handout #02])

 - Be able to complete and explain the following sentence: "Don't build a big house…" (See [Handout #03])